The first I saw of Sligo

 for many thousand years and save

-your strength for her arrival;
+your strength for her revival;

 how does it feel, oh ancient brave,